internetghost0/tgbot/README.md

 # tgbot
-Bot via Telegram to control your PC (no server needed)
+Bot via Telegram to control your PC

 It's not a malware :d